Programs

 Please join us for the following programs which will be only ZOOM due to financial challenges.
 Many thanks to those who donated in our recent fund-raising campaign.
 We have been able to continue to serve the North Dallas community and beyond with exceptional, albeit remote, programming.
 We intend to have some in-person gatherings, so please watch your email or Facebook for those opportunities.
 Not on our email list?
 Please contact us at info@jungdallas.org in order to request placement on our email list for programs and gathering opportunities.

-Join us via Zoom for Dean Schlecht’s presentation with audience questions on Friday, September 12, 2025, at 7:00 p.m.
+Join us via Zoom for Dr. Literski’s presentation with audience questions on Friday, February 13, 2026, at 7:00 p.m.
 Central Daylight Time.

 General Registration: $25.00